Grauenwolf/CleanArchitecture/README.md

 For this we'll use ASP.NET Core middleware.
 For simple use cases, the `app.Use` method can be employed to create ad-hoc middleware from a function.
 But it is cleaner to create a separate class.

+## Round 5 - Validation

+The next behavior we'll be looking at is validation.
+This is a strange one.
+In the startup logic for ASP.NET Core, FluentValidation was added and then disabled.
+Then a MediatR behavior called `ValidationBehaviour` was created to do the same thing.

+That's just plain silly.
+So `ValidationBehaviour` is going to be deleted and FluentValidation is going to be turned back on.

  <img align="left" width="116" height="116" src="https://raw.githubusercontent.com/jasontaylordev/CleanArchitecture/main/.github/icon.png" />